GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Program building is an entropy-decreasing process, hence inherently metastable.
-Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.
+> ### No matter how slick the demo is in rehearsal, when you do it in front of a live audience, the probability of a flawless presentation is inversely proportional to the number of people watching, raised to the power of the amount of money involved.
 >
-> ~ *Fred Brooks*
+> ~ *Mark Gibbs*

 ---
 ## 🏎 Quick Facts